aarons-talks/2020-07-11-GoWayFest/README.md

 $ cd slides
 $ caddy run
 ```

 Slides will be running on http://localhost:8080.

-Press `f` to enter full screen.
+>Press `f` to enter full screen, of if you're on some browsers on Windows, including Microsoft Edge, press `F11` instead.

 ## Todo before demos